NetCoreTemplates/nextjs/ui/_posts/rider.md

 $ npm run build:local
 ```

-Which will publish your Vue 3's App static assets to the .NET App's `/wwwroot` where it can be previewed from
+Which will publish your React's App static assets to the .NET App's `/wwwroot` where it can be previewed from
 `https://localhost:5001`.

 ### Rider's new Task Runner